 Eliminate coffee and refined sugar from your diet

-This is a simple piece of advice, but easily ignored in our crazy modern lives.
+This is a simple piece of advice but easily ignored in our crazy modern lives.
 Continue with the daily caffeine/sugar fixes, and you WILL have serious hormonal issues down the road if you don’t already.
-Coffee has been linked to blood sugar issues and combine this with a sugar filled diet and the Metabolic Syndrome freight train has left the station.
+Coffee has already been linked to blood sugar issues (sorry bulletproof coffee fans).
+Combine this with a sugar-filled diet and the Metabolic Syndrome freight train has left the station.

 Is it really that hard to replace that cup of Joe with dandelion coffee or green tea and the white sugar/high fructose corn syrup with natural alternatives like raw honey?
 Do it today!